davidemurari/examplesIntroduction/README.md

     - [plotting](pararealSIR/ELM/scripts/plotting.py): this script produces a plot of the obtained solution over the required time interval.
 This will be the plot of a piecewise smooth function, since over the intervals $[t_n,t_{n+1})$, with $t_n=n\,\Delta t$, the solution produced by the ELM is plotted, while at the discretisation points $t_n$ the solution is corrected with the parareal step, hence it is in principle discontinuous.
     - [repeated_experiment](pararealSIR/ELM/scripts/repeated_experiments.py) : this scripts is used to repeat the experiment of applying the proposed hybrid Parareal method a certain amount of times.
 This is of interest so we can compute average computational costs, hence being able to analyse a method which in principle is stochastic.
     - [utils](pararealSIR/ELM/scripts/utils.py) : this scripts contains methods that allow to define a coarse propagator as an ELM.
 We use these methods to train and define the coarse propagator, but also to obtain the evaluation of the coarse solver over a given time vector.
-- [main](pararealSIR/ELM/main.ipynb) : this notebook repeats the Parareal iterates 100 times, produces files that store the obtained computational costs, and also the plot of the produced solution for one choice of parameters.
+- [main](pararealSIR/ELM/main.py) : this script repeats the Parareal iterates 100 times, produces a file storing the obtained computational costs, and also the plot of the produced solution for one choice of parameters.

 We report here the plots for the two choices of coarse propagators, highlighting the benefit of using an ELM as a coarse propagator compared with a more conventional neural network, which would also take about 20 minutes to train.